gohugoio/hugoDocs/content/en/functions/global/site.md

 {{ site.Params.foo }}
 ```

-When the `Site` object is not in context, use the global `site` function:
+When the `Site` object is not in context, only the global `site` function is guaranteed to return
+the current site:

 ```go-html-template
 {{ site.Params.foo }}